-While TISCO Group undertakes financial businesses and provides financial services to customers, the continuity of business undertaking in order not to disrupt the services provision to the customers is the crucial matter that the TISCO Group highly emphasizes on.
-The Bank has well developed and proactively prepared readiness of every system and process relating to the critical businesses for ascertaining the continuous business operations (Business Continuity Plan) without any disruption.
+Whereas the TISCO Group undertakes financial businesses and provides financial services to customers, the continuity of business undertaking in order not to disrupt the services provision to the customers is the crucial matter that the TISCO Group highly emphasizes on.
+TISCO has well developed and proactively prepared readiness of every system and process relating to the critical businesses for ascertaining the continuous business operations (Business Continuity Plan) without any disruption.
 Within the Business Continuity Plan, it also covers the process for recovering the critical systems to resume their availabilities within the determined period and the other relevant contingency and backup plans.
-The actions according to the Business Continuity Plan are subjected to be tested on a regular basis in order to make all relevant business units perceive and understand their roles and responsibilities and for actions required to be taken whenever disaster occurs.
-In addition, TISCO Group has realized the severity of several impacts that may affect the safety of employees, customers, counterparties or other relevant parties, therefore the Emergency Plan has been established as an integral part of the Business Continuity Plan to determine appropriate action plans for managing various emergency situations exposed from external events with the primary objective to secure the safety and minimize possible losses.
-In order to support and enhance the efficiency of the proceeding in accordance with the Business Continuity Plan, TISCO Group has determined communication plan and channels of communication between managements and employees including the communicating channels with the external parties in order to convey the situation updates and the corporate action plans to all relevant persons in a timely manner.
+The actions according to the Business Continuity Plan is subjected to be tested on a regular basis in order to make all relevant business units perceive and understand their roles and responsibilities and actions required to be taken whenever disaster incurs.
+In addition, TISCO has realized the severity of several impacts those may affect to the safety of employees, customers, counterparties or other relevant parties, thereby, the Emergency Plan has been established as an integral part of the Business Continuity Plan to determine appropriate action plans for managing various emergency situations exposed from external events with the primary objective to secure the safety and minimize possible losses.
+In order to support and enhance the efficiency of the proceeding in accordance with the Business Continuity Plan, TISCO Group has determined communication plan and channels for communication between managements and employees including the communicating channels with the external parties in order to convey the situation updates and the corporate action plans to all relevant persons in the timely manner.

-Given the current situation, cyber threats are a growing potential risk that could cause damage to the organization's business operations either in the form of monetary effects, corporate reputation or any other forms.
-TISCO Group is well aware of the impact of such threats and proactively prepares the preventive measures and proper response plan in the event of such impacts.
-To raise awareness and perception of all employees, the enhancement of the understanding on cyber threats is regularly conducted through organizational training, posters in various office places including the announcement of information on the corporate website with an aim to avoid or reduce the possibility of being affected by cyber threats.
-Additionally, the study on the potential cyber-crime attack, monitoring and assessment on possible IT risks and cyber threats are regularly conducted in order to effectively improve the quality of risk management and the security systems, prepare for preventive measures and establish response plan including the communication plan both for internal and external parties.
-In 2019, TISCO Group has arranged the cyber drill by simulating the testing scenario for both technical and business sessions.
-The participations of the drill comprised of top managements, heads of relevant functions which includes functions responsible for corporate communication and all customer touch point functions, IT staff and Incident Response team in order to make all relevant functions gain thorough understanding and perceive their roles and responsibilities in responding to the cyber-attack whenever the event occurred.
+Given the current situation, cyber threats are a growing potential risk that could cause damage to the organization's business operations either in the form of monetary effects or corporate reputation or any other forms.
+TISCO are well aware of the impact of such threats and proactively prepares the preventive measures and proper response plan in the event of such impacts incurred.
+To raise awareness and perception of all employees, the enhancement of the understanding on cyber threats is regularly conducted through organizational training, posting on various office places including the announcement of information on the corporate website with an aim to avoid or reduce the possibility of being affected by cyber threats.
+Additionally, the study on the potential cyber-crime attack, monitoring and assessment on possible IT risks and cyber threats are regularly conducted in order to effectively improve the quality of risk management, appropriately harden the security and prepare for preventive measures and establish response plan including the communication plan both for internal and external parties.